-On March 8 in the new year, the ELIAS STRING QUARTET perform Beethoven’s op.
-127, then explore how Schubert and Janáček met the challenge of his monumental legacy.
+On March 8 in the new year, the ELIAS STRING QUARTET performs Beethoven’s op.
+127, then explores how Schubert and Janáček met the challenge of his monumental legacy.

 For her first North American appearance, April 10, 2018, soprano SYLVIA SCHWARTZ brings us a dramatic programme of German and Spanish songs.

 As the season finale on May 3, Artistic Director SIMON FRYER has invited his favourite cellists to play music for from one to eight cellos, including Villa-Lobos of course, with the versatile and talented Sarah Slean.
 Kelly-Marie Murphy’s WMCT commission, an eight-cello work will première this afternoon.
 Imagine the beauty of a solo cello performance, then multiply that by eight – what could be better?